joshw4288/joshw4288.github.io/_posts/2024-01-21-Investment-Summary-Report.md

 tags: [R, Finance, Trends, Investment, Stock Market]
 ---

-**I report on the returns on an investment portfolio and provide a comparitive analysis of returns, volatility, and the information ratio as a metric of risk-adjusted return.**
+**I report on the returns on an investment portfolio and provide a comparative analysis of returns, volatility, and the information ratio as a metric of risk-adjusted return.**

 # Introduction